-- Ensure consistency in the implementation and maintenance of the Supporting Student Engagement policy - Develop and maintain a positive and orderly learning environment - Display and discuss: - 1.
-Rights and responsibilities chart that is located in this policy - 2.
-Play is the Way posters - 3.
-Expected Behaviour Matrix (see Appendix 6); and - Document misbehaviour and correctional strategies through personal records and Integris (Stage 4 classroom level) - Develop documented engagement plans in consultation with the Deputy Principal when a student's behaviour is considered to be at a level that is beyond the scope of the school's Supporting Student Engagement policy. - Contribute to a review of the Supporting Student Engagement policy as required by school executive; and - Include executive team where appropriate, in discussions with parents regarding student behaviour management.
+- Ensure consistency in the implementation and maintenance of the Supporting • Student Engagement policy; - Develop and maintain a positive and orderly learning environment; • - Display and discuss: - Rights and responsibilities chart that is located in this policy; • - Play is the Way posters; - Expected Behaviour Matrix (see Appendix 6); and • - Consequences for misbehaviour in the classroom and playground. • - Document misbehaviour and correctional strategies through personal records and • Integris (Stage 4 classroom level); - Develop documented engagement plans in consultation with the Deputy Principal • when a student's behaviour is considered to be at a level that is beyond the scope of the school's Supporting Student Engagement policy. - Implement and coordinate buddy class approach for behaviour education lessons and Stage 4 (classroom process). - Contribute to a review of the Supporting Student Engagement policy as required by school executive; and - Include executive team where appropriate, in discussions with parents regarding student behaviour management.